'Basye's Legacy' rose References

 Book (1985) Page(s) 81-84.

-In 1975 I applied to ['Basye's Amphidiploid'] the pollen of 65-626.
-One of the seedlings, 77-361, was not only thornless and free of bristles, but had perfectly smooth midribs!
+One of the thorniest roses that ever graced my garden is a probable amphidiploid arising in 1967 as a tetraploid seedling of the diploid cross R. abyssinica x R. rugosa, which I made in 1955.
+In 1975 I applied to this horrendously thorny rose the pollen of 65-626.
+One of the seedlings, 77-361, was not only thornless and free of bristles but had perfectly smooth midribs!